Social Media Response Time Benchmarks for 2026

 Facebook Messages: 1 to 2 Hours

 Facebook still displays response time badges on business pages.
 A 'Very Responsive' badge requires responding to 90% of messages within 15 minutes.
 While few agencies hit that mark for every client, the badge visibility means response time directly affects how potential customers perceive the brand.
-Pages without the badge see measurably lower message initiation rates.
+Pages without the badge often see lower message initiation rates.

 - Responsive badge: < 15 min for 90%